BrandtHill/Fyresale/README.md

 * SELECTOR_911, SELECTOR_79, SELECTOR_2

 We only have all the requisite parameters for products of indexes 2 and 79, so all others would get ignored.

+Fyresale use SMTP for emailing because it's trivial to use a regular gmail account.
+It can easily be changed to use an email service like Mailgun, Mandrill, or SendGrid, but I didn't want to have to sign up for a bunch of enterprise email services.
+If you're using gmail, make sure to "allow less secure apps" for the account you're trying to send from.

 ## Dependencies